ihsn/SDCTheory/_build/html/_sources/anon_methods.rst.txt

 .. [#foot42]
    The 5,045 is the expectation computed as 5,000 \* 1 + 500 \* 0.05 +
    400 \* 0.05.

-.. [#foot44]
-   In this example and the following examples in this section, the *sdcMicro* object “sdcIntial“ contains a dataset with 2,000 individuals and 39 variables.
-We selected five categorical quasi-identifiers and 9 variables for PRAM: “ROOF”, “TOILET”, “WATER”, “ELECTCON”, “FUELCOOK”, “OWNMOTORCYCLE”, “CAR”, “TV”, and “LIVESTOCK”.
-These PRAM variabels were selected according to the requirements of this particular dataset and for illustrative purposes.

-.. [#foot45]
-   The PRAM method in *sdcMicro* sometimes produces the following
-   error: Error in factor(xpramed, labels = lev) : invalid 'labels';
-   length 6 should be 1 or 5.
-Under some circumstances, changing the seed can solve this error.

 .. [#foot46]
    This can also be achieved with multidimensional transition matrices.